altsep/text-exchanger-server/README.md

 ## Privacy disclaimer

-Text data shared on a generated page is accessible to anyone visiting the url.
-Be mindful of posting any sensitive information.
+Anyone who visits the URL can view the text data shared on a generated page.
+Be cautious when posting any sensitive information.